rjdman/machine-learning/projects/capstone/final_report.md

 <!--_(approx. 2-4 pages)_-->

 ### Data Exploration
 The [Common Voice dataset](https://voice.mozilla.org/en/datasets) contains 1945 hours of validated recordings in 29 different languages.
+The English dataset alone is more than 30gb in storage size.
 Volunteers record voice clips by reading from a bank of donated sentences.
 These clips are validated through a voting process, only allowing audio clips with 2 or more votes through to the Common Voice dataset.
+This dataset is available under a [CCO licence](https://creativecommons.org/share-your-work/public-domain/cc0/).
+Enhancement and reuse of the works is permitted for any purposes without restriction under copyright or database law.

-Each audio clip has an associated record of metadata, including the following fields:
+There is a master tsv (tab seperated values) file for each language containing the associated metadata for the audio clips, including the following fields in string format:
-- client_id
+- client_id: a unique identifer of the contributor
-- path
+- path: path to the audio file from the clips folder
-- sentence
+- sentence: sentence spoken by the contributor
-- up_votes
+- up_votes: number of up votes from other contributors
-- down_votes
+- down_votes: number of down votes from other contributors
-- age
+- age: age grouped by decade
-- gender
+- gender: male, female or other
-- accent
+- accent: regional acent if reported

 The audio clips are all in a consistent mp3 format with a sample rate of 48 kHz.
 Since a variety of volunteers with different hardware have produced this dataset, there may be cause for concern with the consistency of recordings.
-The upvote metadata will be valuable in finding the most consistent recordings.
-In addition, the mixed recording conditions may contribute positively to the training, producing a final model is practical and generalisable to the wider world.
+The upvote metadata will be used as a proxy in finding the most consistent recordings.
+The mixed recording conditions may actually contribute positively to the training, producing a final model is practical and generalisable to the wider world.

 The Chinese dataset is heavily gender imbalanced with just 32 usable recordings made by females compared to the 4909 clips created by males.
-There is no opportunity to correct this imbalance with oversampling since there are so few records from the female Chinese population.
+There is no opportunity to correct the gender imbalance with oversampling since there are so few records from the female Chinese population.
 To eliminate the possiblility of this gender imbalance becoming a key driver behind the final model created, the decision was made to only use the male dataset for each language.

-This dataset is available under a [CCO licence](https://creativecommons.org/share-your-work/public-domain/cc0/).
-Enhancement and reuse of the works is permitted for any purposes without restriction under copyright or database law.
+The sheer size of the dataset cannot be computed using my limited tiem and resources.
+I chose to sample 1000 audio files from the three languages: English, Spanish and Chinese.
+These languages seems very different in terms of linguistics, tone, pitch which I hope will lead to more distinguishable features between the classes.

 <!--In this section, you will be expected to analyze the data you are using for the problem.
 This data can either be in the form of a dataset (or datasets), input data (or input files), or even an environment.
 The type of data should be thoroughly described and, if possible, have basic statistics and information presented (such as discussion of input features or defining characteristics about the input or environment).
 Any abnormalities or interesting qualities about the data that may need to be addressed have been identified (such as features that need to be transformed or the possibility of outliers).
 Questions to ask yourself when writing this section:
 - _If a dataset is present for this problem, have you thoroughly discussed certain features about the dataset?
 Has a data sample been provided to the reader?_